duaneking/gozodiacs/README.md

 Good: This library can work flawlessly for thousands of years using integer based constants, having been unit tested and fully proven in 100% of every possible tested case to be accurate and complete for that time.

 Bad: After I have been dead for several thousand years, this library may still exist long enough that it would reach a time period that will create issues for its users due to solar clock drift and the overflowing nature of time itself.
-At that time, it might need a single line of code updated after a few thousand years of perfect utility, to mitgate a small defect in the golang time module.. unless they allready fixed it by then.
+At that time, it might need a single line of code updated after a few thousand years of perfect utility, to mitgate a small defect in the golang time module.. unless they already fixed it by then.

 # How to Run The Unit Tests With coverage On Windows Using Standard GoLang